MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/window_settitlebar_1494775390.md

 Call this method to replace the system title bar with a custom title bar UI for your app.
 The specified element supports the same system interactions as the system title bar, including drag, double-click to resize, and right-click to show the system menu.
 As a result, pointer input (mouse, touch, pen, and so on) is no longer recognized by the element and its child elements.

 The rectangular area occupied by the specified element acts as the title bar for pointer purposes, even if the element is blocked by another element, or the element is transparent.

-Incase you want the interactive elements in the title area, the width of the UIElement set as title bar can be reduced so that it only covers right side of title bar region.
-As a result, the remaining left side will not act as title bar, and thus, can receive pointer input.
-This can be host text boxes, buttons and other interactive controls.
-Currently, it is not possible to have interactive elements hosted in between drag region and caption controls region.
+If you want to place interactive elements in the title bar area, you can reduce the width of the UIElement set as title bar so that it only covers the right side of title bar region.
+As a result, the remaining left side will not act as the title bar, and thus, can receive pointer input.
+This area can host text boxes, buttons, and other interactive controls.
+Currently, it is not possible to have interactive elements hosted in between the drag region and caption controls region.

 ## Extend content into title bar

 To specify a custom title bar, you must set [ExtendsContentIntoTitleBar](window_extendscontentintotitlebar.md) to `true` to hide the default system title bar.
 If `ExtendsContentIntoTitleBar` is `false`, the call to `SetTitleBar` does not have any effect.
 Your custom title bar element is shown in the body of your app window as an ordinary UI element and does not get the title bar behaviors.